php-ago/php-ago.github.io/docs/versions/v3/contribute.md

 ## How to make a PR
 Before you start working on issue, add a comment to it, so that other folks know that someone is already working on it.

 When you make a pull request, make sure that you don't pull it in the master branch.
-Pull it in the next package version.
-The name of the package version (Realease) matches the name of the branch.
-You can go to the [branches](https://github.com/php-ago/ago/branches) page, and see what is the latest branch that is not merged, that branch is going to be the next package update.
+Pull it in the next library version.
+The name of the library version (Release) matches the name of the branch.
+You can go to the [branches](https://github.com/php-ago/ago/branches) page, and see what is the latest branch that is not merged, that branch is going to be the next library update.

 ## 1 Step.
 Adding translation
 Translation files live in `resources/trans` directory.
 Here is the example of the language file for Russian language.